polarbeargo/SUSE-Cloud-Native-Foundations-Scholarship/README.md

 Yesterday: Revisited Lesson 5 CI/CD with cloud native tooling section 5 Github Actions Walkthrough.
 Read, and implemented project data lake.
 Today: Attending the Lesson Walkthroughs by #l1_cloud_fundamentals.
 Reading, and implementing the project data lake.
 Super exciting about the upcoming events like lesson walkthroughs and Cloud Native Foundations AMA Session 🌟!
 Participating study jam!
 Jam with everyone 🤩 to midnight!
 Thank you, #l1_cloud_fundamentals for the Lesson Walkthroughs!
 blocker: None

+Day 14 - Sprint 2:
+Yesterday: Revisited Lesson 1 Introduction to Cloud-Native Fundamentals and Lesson 2 Architecture Consideration for Cloud Native Application.
+Read, and implemented project data lake.
+Today: Sleep 😪 for recovery and join tonight's study JAM to midnight!
+Jam with everyone 🤩 to midnight!
+blocker: The huge wave of want to fall into sleep near the midnight 😴